 Ulladulla High school is a world class school that delivers an innovative and vibrant curriculum to ensure all our students are prepared to be successful 21st Century Global Citizens.
 Our Motto "Strive for the Summit" exemplifies the school's strong commitment to provide opportunities for all students to develop their passions and abilities to be highly successful young people.
-Our recent initiatives and innovations in teaching through collaborative curriculum projects in Year 7 & 8, 2018 will see focussed project based learning in Year 9 and focussed 'high performance' initiative in Years 11 & 12.
+We strive for innovations in teaching through collaborative curriculum projects across all years.
 We work successfully alongside our partner primary schools to provide a learning continuum through academic excellence, collaborative practices across schools and innovative contemporary learning platforms to provide the connections to enhance and foster outstanding young people of the Milton Ulladulla Area to be 'world class' learners.